dadalaohua/code_skills/bit_operation/16.计算奇偶校验位/1.计算奇偶校验位(普通的方法)/README.md

 ***

 ### Computing parity the naive way
+(1 if an odd number of bits set, 0 otherwise)
 ```
 unsigned int v;       // word value to compute the parity of
 bool parity = false;  // parity will be the parity of v